openqasm/openqasm/source/language/scope.rst

      ii *= 2;
    }

-   // The local 'ii' went out of scope at the conclusion of the 'if' block, and
+   // The local 'ii' went out of scope at the conclusion of the above block, and
    // the previous 'ii' defined on line 3 is accessible again. ii *= 2;  // global 'ii' is now 400.

+   if (true) {
+     // As before, a local variable 'ii' is declared and shadows the global definition.
+     // This is also distinct from the 'ii' introduced in the anonymous scope block above. int ii = 1;
+   }

    uint sum = 0;
    for uint ii in [1:4] {